nezca/data_wrangling_movie_analysis/README.txt

 movie_data_step_final(tidyversion).csv		← The result file for tidy version movie_data_step_final.csv			← The result file for plotting version

-4. DATA422 Project dataset documentation.docx 	← definition for movie_data_step_final(tidyversion).csv
+4. DATA422 Project dataset documentation.pdf	← definition for movie_data_step_final(tidyversion).csv

 5. Data files to follow the all Jupyter notebook steps movies_df_1_900.csv 				← The result CSV file for API stage in the Jupyter notebook